davidezeji/cntf-custom-ueransim-docker-image/README.md

 * *Please ensure that there is an existing image repository where these custom docker images can be stored.*

 Steps:
-1. Make a fork of this repository and [Import](https://docs.gitlab.com/ee/user/project/import/github.html) it into Gitlab
+1. Create a fork of this repository and [Import](https://docs.gitlab.com/ee/user/project/import/github.html) it into Gitlab
 2. Perform a "Git clone" of this repository on your local machine
 3. Set up a private Gitlab runner on the CNTF EKS cluster (***Note:*** *You only need to do this process once, this runner can be used by the other CNTF repositories you execute*):
     * In Gitlab, on the left side of the screen, hover over "settings" and select "CI/CD"